 3.1.2 Users and Roles¶

-Roles define the privileges a user, system or analysis procedure may take against resources within SystemLink.
-While roles are applied within the context of a workspace , roles is defined globally.
+Roles define the privileges a user, system, or analysis procedure may take against resources within SystemLink.
+While roles are applied within the context of a workspace, roles are defined globally.
 This enables the same role to be used across multiple workspaces.
 Refer to the SystemLink manual for steps to manage roles.

 Role privileges explicitly grant what you can do - there are no deny privileges.
 Due to this a user may be assigned multiple roles within a single workspace that collectively describe what the user has access to.
 This is useful to prevent the proliferation of multiple different roles that have similar privileges.
 Instead, simple roles may be defined and composed together by assigning a user each role.

 In each area of available privileges there is an Allow all privileges option.
 This privilege automatically grants all privileges for that area.
 If a new privilege is in a future version of SystemLink, users with Allow all privileges will automatically be granted the new privilege upon upgrade.
 If this behavior is undesirable, refrain from using Allow all privileges.

 22.214.171.124 Built-in and Custom Roles¶